1952 - More remarkable pilots.

 As has already been mentioned, Derek Wright was the Chief Flying Instructor (CFI) with the Denham Flying Club, a wartime RAF pilot and flying instructor on a wide variety of types.
 He had been joined by a new deputy CFI, Edward Hewett, who had also been an RAF pilot in the Second World War and had retired as a Squadron Leader.
 During his wartime career as a fighter pilot, Hewett had shot down 22 enemy aircraft and had been awarded the Air Force Cross and the Distinguished Flying Medal and bar.
 In mid-1944, his Hawker Typhoon had been badly damaged by a Focke-Wulf 190 and Hewett had been forced to land in a field close to the front-line.
 After skidding through a hedge and across a road, the Typhoon came to rest in a minefield, one of which detonated under the aircraft, blowing it to pieces.
-Luckily, Hewett was thrown out of the burning wreckage by the explosion and was badly injured but survived, not least due to the efforts of the Allied troops, who on seeing the crash were quickly on the scene and got him to a field hospital.
+Luckily, Hewett was thrown out of the burning wreckage by the explosion but was badly injured and survived, not least due to the efforts of the Allied troops, who on seeing the crash were quickly on the scene and got him to a field hospital.
 Two years later, having made a full recovery, in 1946 Hewett was posted to a de Havilland Vampire jet fighter Squadron, from which he was to retire from the RAF in 1950.
 He desire to keep flying prompted him to become a civilian instructor, arriving at Denham in 1952.

 As CFI, Derek Wright had also been busy building up the business of the club.
 At the time, the Air Ministry used a number of accredited flying schools around the country to provide flying experience and training to the Air Training Corps (ATC) and Combined Cadet Force (CCF).
 Wright had ensured that the Denham Flying Club was one of the organisations that met the criteria laid down by the Ministry and could fly cadets in club aircraft.
 He also liaised with the Women's Junior Air Corps and the Air Ranger Flight, the club providing them with a meeting room as well as air experience.
 Both of these organisations were aimed at encouraging and maintaining an interest in aviation amongst young women.
 As well as these organisations, Wright also liaised with the Territorial Army to ensure their visits to the aerodrome had aircraft on which to practice tracking with their Bofors 40mm anti-aircraft guns.